-Calculating calories burned during various kind of activities is a fairly simple matter as it revolves around the following equation:
+Calculating calories burned during various kinds of activities is a fairly simple matter as it revolves around the following equation:

-MET, short for metabolic equivalent, is the amount of oxygen used for particular activities, such as running, walking up the stairs or cycling.
-You can check here the most common MET values for different activities.
-As an example, person weighing 70 kg (154 lbs) who jogs for an hour will burn approximately
+MET, short for metabolic equivalent, is the amount of oxygen used for particular activities, such as running, walking up the stairs, or cycling.
+You can check here the

-Back in 2002 a group of researchers published a paper in the Journal of Applied Physiology entitled, "Energy cost of walking and running at extreme uphill and downhill slopes".
+Back in 2002, a group of researchersin the Journal of Applied Physiology entitled, "Energy cost of walking and running at extreme uphill and downhill slopes".
 They put a group of volunteers on a treadmill and started testing how much oxygen they use at different gradients, starting from the flat walk or run and climbing higher and higher.

-After a thorough research, they were able to determine how the slope of a hill or mountain affects the amount of oxygen used and, as a result, energy consumed.
-Having calculated that, they were able to come up with the equation which roughly allows comparing calories burned on a walk and a hike.
+After thorough research, they were able to determine how the slope of a hill or mountain affects the amount of oxygen used and, as a result, energy consumed.
+Having calculated that, they were able to come up with an equation that roughly allows comparing calories burned on a walk and a hike.
 From there, it was only a short way to use the aforementioned equation and calculate the energy levels for both climbing up and down.

 How do I use this hiking calculator?

-We took the inspiration for this calculator from the very similar tool published several years ago on Hiking Science blog.
+We took the inspiration for this calculator from a very similar tool published several years ago on.
 And it goes like this: